bigstepinc/metalcloud-docs/general/metalcloud_pricing.rst

 +--------------------+--------------+--------------+--------------+

-If no reservations or packages are applied instances are priced depending on their utilization.
+If no rezervations or packages are applied instances priced depending on their utilization.
 Utilization is metered on a per second basis but the prices are displayed per hour.
 Metering starts from the moment a server is allocated to an instance and is stopped when it is stopped or deleted.
 The time the instance was allocated to a user ("ACTIVE" state) is charged at the end of the billing cycle typically 1 month.

 Reservation pricing
 -------------------

 Reservations will overrride on-demand prices for matching instances and are up to 40% lower than on-demand pricing making them suitable for more predictible scenarios.

 +--------------------+----------------+----------------+----------------+
 |Instance            |Euro            |GBP             |USD             |